 Key Stage 3

-During year 7 students begin in the autumn term with a focus on local history covering topics from Medieval Southampton through to World War II historical studies on Lepe and Southampton and Blitzkrieg.
-We then move on to investigate England from 1066-1500 with our topic area entitled “Blood, Guts and Gore.”
+During year 7 students begin the autumn term with a focus on local history covering topics from Medieval Southampton through to World War II historical studies on Lepe and Southampton’s Blitzkrieg.
+Students then move on to investigate England from 1066-1500 with our topic area entitled “Blood, Guts and Gore.”
 In the spring term we look at “Monstrous Monarchs” a unit on both Tudor and Stuart England.
-Over the summer term we move our investigations onto Empire by focusing on the “Impact of Tea;” with our global study on the British Empire, before finally turning our attentions towards the impact of the Industrial Revolution on Great Britain and beyond.
+Over the summer term we move our investigations onto Empire; by focusing on the “Impact of Tea;” with our global study on the British Empire, before finally turning our attention towards the impact of the Industrial Revolution on Great Britain.

-Year 8 students explore a combination of thematic, period studies, and wider world studies these include the opportunity to prepare for their GCSE thematic study for skills and recall by examining Crime & Punishment.
+Year 8 students explore a combination of thematic, period studies, and wider world studies these include the thematic study of Crime & Punishment.
 In autumn term two we investigate Power and Politics in Great Britain to ensure students have good knowledge of political change and emancipation from 1700 onwards.
-Students then move on to consider the Great War, Inter-War Years, Nazi Germany and World War Two.
+Students then move on to consider the Great War, Inter-War Year events, the rise of Nazi Germany, World War Two and post war Britain.

 Key Stage 4